 United Indians Native Art Market, November and December

-Just in time for the holidays, you can find something ultra-unique for friends and family at the United Indians Native Art Market.
-Held annually at the Daybreak Star Indian Cultural Center in Seattle, this event features authentic Native American jewelry, crafts, food, prints, artwork, and baskets so you can shop Native.
+Just in time for the holidays, the United Indians Native Art Market at the Daybreak Star Indian Cultural Center in Seattle features authentic Native American jewelry, crafts, food, prints, artwork, and baskets that make perfect gifts.

-You can find more information about each federally recognized tribe through these resources: Chehalis, Colville, Cowlitz, Hoh, Jamestown S’Klallam, Kalispel, Lower Elwha Klallam, Lummi, Makah, Muckleshoot, Nisqually, Nooksack, Port Gamble S’Klallam, Puyallup, Quileute, Quinault, Samish, Sauk-Suiattle, Shoalwater Bay, Skokomish, Snoqualmie, Spokane, Squaxin Island, Stillaguamish, Suquamish, Swinomish, Tulalip, Upper Skagit, Yakama.
+Find more information about federally recognized tribes here: Chehalis, Colville, Cowlitz, Hoh, Jamestown S’Klallam, Kalispel, Lower Elwha Klallam, Lummi, Makah, Muckleshoot, Nisqually, Nooksack, Port Gamble S’Klallam, Puyallup, Quileute, Quinault, Samish, Sauk-Suiattle, Shoalwater Bay, Skokomish, Snoqualmie, Spokane, Squaxin Island, Stillaguamish, Suquamish, Swinomish, Tulalip, Upper Skagit, Yakama.

 About the Author

 Leah Altman is Oglala Lakota and was raised in the Portland area.
-She has written for several publications, including Portland Monthly, Oregon Humanities, Portland State University’s Metroscape magazine, Parents.com, and Indian Country Today.
+She has written for several publications including Portland Monthly, Oregon Humanities, Parents.com, and Indian Country Today.
 She has also worked for Native and BIPOC-led environmental and community organizations and is finishing her first book, a memoir-in-essays about finding her birth family.